Walt Disney World Disability Access Service (DAS) FAQ: What You Need to Know in 2026

 Understanding Disability Access Service at Walt Disney World

 Rather than skipping the wait altogether, DAS functions more like a virtual queue.
-It allows your party to receive a return time for an attraction—equivalent to the current standby wait—so you can wait elsewhere in a calmer or more comfortable setting.
-When your return time arrives, you’ll enter the attraction through the Lightning Lane entrance, typically with a much shorter wait.
+It allows your party to receive a return time for an attractionâequivalent to the current standby waitâso you can wait elsewhere in a calmer or more comfortable setting.
+When your return time arrives, youâll enter the attraction through the Lightning Lane entrance, typically with a much shorter wait.

-🧚 Pixie Dust Pro Tip: DAS doesn’t shorten your wait time, but it lets you choose where you spend that time—whether it’s in a quiet corner, grabbing a snack, or taking a sensory break.
+đ§ Pixie Dust Pro Tip: DAS doesnât shorten your wait time, but it lets you choose where you spend that timeâwhether itâs in a quiet corner, grabbing a snack, or taking a sensory break.

-❓Is DAS the same as buying a Lightning Lane Multi Pass or Universal Express Pass?
+âIs DAS the same as buying a Lightning Lane Multi Pass or Universal Express Pass?

 Nope!
 DAS is not a line-skipping service.
-It’s a form of virtual queueing that’s designed specifically for guests with disabilities who have difficulty waiting in traditional lines due to cognitive, developmental, or sensory needs.
+Itâs a form of virtual queueing thatâs designed specifically for guests with disabilities who have difficulty waiting in traditional lines due to cognitive, developmental, or sensory needs.

-Here’s how it works:
+Hereâs how it works:

-With DAS, you’ll use the My Disney Experience (MDE) app to select an attraction and receive a return time that matches the current standby wait.
+With DAS, youâll use the My Disney Experience (MDE) app to select an attraction and receive a return time that matches the current standby wait.

-During that time, you’re free to wait elsewhere—in a quiet spot, in the shade, or enjoying a snack break.
+During that time, youâre free to wait elsewhereâin a quiet spot, in the shade, or enjoying a snack break.

-When your return time arrives, you’ll enter the ride through the Lightning Lane entrance.
+When your return time arrives, youâll enter the ride through the Lightning Lane entrance.

 You can only hold one DAS return time at a time, and a new one can be requested 10 minutes after you scan in at your current ride.

-🛑 It’s much harder to qualify for DAS than it used to be.
-Even if you (or someone you know) were approved before—even within the last year—you may not qualify now.
-Disney’s updated rules are stricter and more specific, so it’s important to go in prepared and informed.
+đ Eligibility for DAS is significantly more limited than it was in the past.
+Even guests who were approved recently â including within the past year â may not qualify under the current criteria.
+Disneyâs updated rules are stricter and more specific, so itâs important to go in prepared and informed.

-Unlike the Lightning Lane Multi Pass (Disney’s paid skip-the-line service) or Universal’s Express Pass, DAS is free of charge and offered exclusively to guests with qualifying disabilities.
-It doesn’t shorten the wait time—it just makes the experience more manageable.
+Unlike the Lightning Lane Multi Pass (Disneyâs paid skip-the-line service) or Universalâs Express Pass, DAS is free of charge and offered exclusively to guests with qualifying disabilities.
+It doesnât shorten the wait timeâit just makes the experience more manageable.

-🧚 Pixie Dust Pro Tip: You can still use DAS alongside a paid Lightning Lane Multi Pass if that’s part of your trip strategy.
+đ§ Pixie Dust Pro Tip: You can still use DAS alongside a paid Lightning Lane Multi Pass if thatâs part of your trip strategy.
 Just remember they operate separately.

 As of May 20, 2024, Disney tightened the eligibility criteria for the Disability Access Service (DAS) to reduce system abuse and better serve those who truly need the program.

-According to the official Walt Disney World website, DAS is intended for guests who, due to a developmental disability like autism or a similar condition, are unable to wait in a conventional queue for an extended period of time.
+According to the official Walt Disney World website, According to Disney, DAS is intended to accommodate guests who, due to a developmental disability like autism or a similar condition, are unable to tolerate extended waits in a conventional queue environment.
+DAS eligibility is based on how a condition functionally impacts a guestâs ability to wait in a traditional queue â not the diagnosis itself.
+Disney does not approve DAS based on medical documentation or labels alone.
 DAS is not designed for guests with mobility concerns alone or for those who simply find lines uncomfortable.

-🚨 2025 Updates to DAS Qualification Language
+đ¨ 2025 Updates to DAS Qualification Language

 On February 3, 2025, Disney made a subtle but potentially significant update to its DAS qualification language:

-Old wording: “DAS is intended to accommodate only those Guests who, due to a developmental disability like autism or similar…”
+Old wording: âDAS is intended to accommodate only those Guests who, due to a developmental disability like autism or similarâŚâ

-New wording: “DAS is intended to accommodate those Guests who, due to a developmental disability like autism or similar…”
+New wording: âDAS is intended to accommodate those Guests who, due to a developmental disability like autism or similarâŚâ

-📆 New 60-Day Application Window
+đ New 60-Day Application Window

 Another major change: Guests can now apply for DAS up to 60 days before their visit (previously 30 days).
 This longer window gives families time to: